Apostrophe-Corp/Reach-DAO/README.md

 ## Contributing

-This project is open to contributions from great minded developers who share our goal to make development easier, and to bring more developers into Web3 through the [Reach Lang](https://github.com/Aro1914/Reach-Lang) and by building on the Algorand network.
+This project is open to contributions from like-minded developers who share our goal to make development easier, and to bring more developers into Web3 through the [Reach Lang](https://github.com/Aro1914/Reach-Lang) and by building on the Algorand network.

 To contribute, simply: